-We have focused a lot in previous blogs about property taxation, largely because we deal with a lot of clients who invest in property and therefore tax advice geared towards them is of interest.
+We have focused a lot in previous blogs about property taxation.
+This is largely because we deal with a lot of clients who invest in property and therefore tax advice geared towards them is of interest.

-However there is a significant part of our business that deals with high net wealth individuals who either do not wish to invest in property at all or who have a diverse investment portfolio featuring both property and financial services investments, such as listed company shares, unit trusts and OEICs, AIM listed company shares, onshore or offshore bonds to name just a few.
+However there is a significant part of our business that deals with high net wealth individuals.
+Some of these either do not wish to invest in property at all.
+Others want a diverse investment portfolio.
+Typically that would feature both property and financial services investments, such as listed company shares, unit trusts and OEICs, AIM listed company shares, onshore or offshore bonds to name just a few.
 This blog looks at which investments are tax efficient and how you can minimize the tax payable on your financial investments.

 The following investments are tax free and should be considered as part of a diverse portfolio:

-There are also tax allowances that should be taken advantage of:
+There are also tax allowances that you could take advantage of:

-Savings allowance – currently the first £1,000 of interest is tax free for basic rate taxpayers, this reduces to £500 for higher rate taxpayers and is lost once you start paying additional rate tax.
+Currently the first £1,000 of interest is tax free for basic rate taxpayer.
+This reduces to £500 for higher rate taxpayers and is lost once you start paying additional rate tax.

-The following investments have tax advantages and should be explored if you are looking to minimize tax on your portfolio:
+The following investments have tax advantages and you should explore them if you are looking to minimize tax on your portfolio:

-Pension savings – despite rumours that the tax breaks are to be reduced there is currently still higher rate tax relief available for payments made into a registered pension scheme.
-That makes pensions a very attractive form of savings, particularly as pension funds are usually outside your estate for inheritance tax purposes and can be passed to your beneficiaries.
+Despite persistent rumours that the government will reduce the tax breaks there is currently still higher rate tax relief available for contributions into a pension scheme.
+That makes pensions a very attractive form of savings.
+Additionally pension funds are usually outside your estate for inheritance tax purposes and can be passed to your beneficiaries.
 There may be tax for them to pay, depending on your age when you die.
-There is an annual allowance of £40,000, being the maximum you can pay into a pension each year.
-This could be reduced to as little as £4,000 if your income is very high.
-Any unused annual allowance can be carried forward for up to three years.
+There is an annual allowance of £40,000, which is the maximum you can pay into a pension each year.
+This could reduce to as little as £4,000 if your income is very high.
+You can carry forward any unused annual allowance for up to three years.

-Bonds – you can invest money in bonds and then withdraw 5% of your capital for 20 years tax free.
-If you withdraw more than that there may be income tax to pay, although for onshore bonds you receive a notional basic rate tax credit to set against the gain.
+You can invest money in bonds and then withdraw 5% of your capital for 20 years tax free.
+If you withdraw more than that there may be income tax to pay.
+However for onshore bonds you receive a notional basic rate tax credit to set against the gain.

 Tax planning opportunities